Skip to product information

 Height: 13.0cm Width: 8.5cm

-The meaning and symbolism of the Pine, Bamboo and Plum
+The meaning and symbolism of pine, bamboo, and plum

-Pine, bamboo, and plum were introduced from China as the "Three Friends of Winter," with pine as an evergreen tree that represents immortality and longevity, bamboo as a symbol of perseverance and growth because it grows straight despite having knots and is resistant to breaking, and plum as a symbol of purity and hope because it blooms in the cold.
+The pine, bamboo, and plum were introduced from China as the "Three Friends of Winter," with the pine being an evergreen and symbolizing immortality and longevity, the bamboo having knots but growing straight and unbreakable, and symbolizing perseverance and growth, and the plum blossoming in the cold, representing purity and hope.
 The combination of these three plants is widely used in Japan, especially at celebratory occasions and as gifts, and is popular as an auspicious motif.

-Tokkuri is a traditional sake vessel used to pour sake, which is said to have first appeared in the latter half of the Muromachi period.
-There are several theories about the origin of the word tokkuri, including the Korean word "dokkuru" (a sake jar) and the sound of "tok tok" made when pouring sake.
+Tokkuri is a traditional sake vessel used to pour sake, and is believed to have first appeared in the latter half of the Muromachi period.
+There are several theories about the origin of the word tokkuri, including the Korean word "dokkuru" (meaning sake jar) and the sound of "tok, tok, tok" made when pouring sake.
 This "Colored Auspicious Pine, Bamboo, and Plum Tokkuri" has particularly outstanding beauty of form and design among tokkuri, and exudes a gentle and elegant atmosphere.
-The flow created by its shape when pouring sake and the beautiful design that emerges every time sake is poured add a touch of elegance to a drinking party.
+The flow created by its shape when sake is poured and the beautiful pattern that emerges with each pour add a touch of elegance to any drinking occasion.

 Traditional techniques of Makuzu ware

-Among Kyoto ware, Makuzu ware is known for being a pottery with a particularly rich variety of techniques, including Ninsei copy, Kenzan copy, overglaze painting, blue and white porcelain, iron painting, and gold lining.
-Miyagawa Kosai has used these techniques to create a wide variety of works that are in tune with the times.
-In particular, this "Iroe Shozui Shochiku Ume Tokkuri" is a masterpiece that harmonizes the various techniques of Makuzu ware, and is an elegant piece that combines the delicacy of the color painting with the elegance of the blue and white porcelain.
+Even among Kyoto ware, Makuzu ware is known for its particularly rich variety of techniques, encompassing a wide range of techniques such as Ninsei copies, Kenzan copies, overglaze painting, blue and white porcelain, iron painting, and gold lining.
+Miyagawa Kosai has made full use of these techniques to create a diverse range of works that are in tune with the times.
+In particular, this "Iroe Shozui Pine, Bamboo, and Plum Sake Bottle" is a masterpiece that harmonizes the diverse techniques of Makuzu ware, and is an elegant piece that combines the delicacy of overglaze painting with the elegance of blue and white porcelain.

-The history of pottery in the Miyagawa family dates back to around 1680, the early Edo period, and continues with a long tradition that began with the first Miyagawa Kobee Masakazu, who began making pottery in Kyoto.
-Generations of pottery have been made in keeping with the times, and many excellent pieces have been produced up to the present day, with a focus on tea ceremony and sencha tea utensils.
-While rooted in Kyoto, the Miyagawa family has spread their techniques and beauty around the world, and has gained recognition both at home and abroad, especially as tea ceremony ceramic artists.
+The Miyagawa family's history of pottery dates back to around 1680 during the early Edo period, and has a long tradition that began with the first Miyagawa Kobee Masakazu, who began making pottery in Kyoto.
+Generations have produced pottery suited to the times, and have produced many excellent works up to the present day, focusing on tea ceremony and sencha tea utensils.
+While rooted in Kyoto, the Miyagawa family has spread their techniques and beauty around the world, gaining recognition both at home and abroad, especially as tea ceremony ceramic artists.

 Overseas evaluation and outlook

 Recently, the works of the Miyagawa Kosai family of Makuzu ware have attracted many fans overseas, including in the United States, the United Kingdom, France, and China.
-The gorgeous and elegant designs and works that make full use of traditional Japanese techniques are highly regarded across borders.
-The "Colored Auspicious Pine, Bamboo, and Plum Tokkuri" also embodies that tradition and is one of the works that is loved by many people both in Japan and abroad.
-Miyagawa Kosai's works inherit Japanese beauty while also having an appeal that resonates with modern sensibilities.
-Their elegant and refined beauty will surely continue to be loved by many people in the future.
+Their gorgeous and elegant designs, combined with their use of traditional Japanese techniques, have earned them high praise across borders.
+The "Iroe Auspicious Pine, Bamboo, and Plum Sake Bottle" also embodies this tradition and is a work beloved by many both in Japan and abroad.
+Miyagawa Kosai's works inherit the beauty of Japan while also resonating with modern sensibilities.
+Their elegant and refined beauty will no doubt continue to be loved by many people for years to come.

 View full details